beppler/devca/README.md

 # DevCA

-Generates Certificate Authorities and Server Certificates for development.
+Manages Certificate Authorities and Server Certificates for development.

 ## Usage